-The lab-based and rapid PCR tests are widely accepted by airlines, surgery centers, and schools.
+The PCR rapid test, PCR lab-based test, and other molecular tests are widely accepted by airlines, surgery centers, schools, and workplaces.
 Because molecular tests run through multiple amplification cycles, they tend to be more sensitive than an antigen test.

 COVID-19 Test Differences: Antigen Rapid Test